 Do you have a to-do list?
 Do you even like to-do lists?

 I write to-do lists because it helps get the buzz out of my head—a swirling confusion of many things yet to do.
-And they help ease a lurking dread that, if I don’t write them down, I will forget something important or urgent or boringly mundane.
+And they help ease a lurking dread that if I don’t write them down I will forget something important or urgent or boringly mundane.

 And it seems only to expand rather than reduce.
-As soon as I begin ticking things off the list, any sense of achievement is fleeting; inevitably, I think of something else that should be added to the list.
+As soon as I begin ticking things off the list, any sense of achievement is fleeting, because inevitably I think of something else that should be added to it.
 Before I forget it.
 And so it goes and so it grows.

 I’m sure other people do far better with their to-do lists.
 In fact, I have friends who know how to give each item the correct priority and attend to each one methodically and efficiently.
 I imagine them reaching the end with a satisfied smile and putting their feet up to enjoy an impeccably brewed beverage.

 I will probably have an unfinished to-do list on the day I die.
-But I’m trying to figure out whether that will matter.

 I think my reasons are almost sane.
+Almost.
 I write them because they give me a vague sense of direction, provide evidence of work done and help me pretend that I have things under control.

 It goes deeper, though, down through the stratum of daily struggles to the bedrock of basic human need.
-As I begin ticking off the items on my to-do lists, I’m glad to be completing each task; but more than that, each tick takes me closer to my ultimate objective—the end of the list.
+As I begin ticking off the items on my to-do lists, I’m glad to complete each task.
+Because each tick takes me closer to my ultimate objective—the end of the list.

 The floors always need sweeping, the papers always need sorting and the lawn always needs trimming.
 Whether I write lists or not, there is always more to do.

 No matter how much I might strive for the satisfaction of tasks completed and the relief of rest enjoyed, tasks have no enduring value and rest has no long-term effect.
-Like the world I live in, they do not last and they will one day pass away.
+Like the world I live in, they will one day pass away.

 Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light (Matt 11:28-30).

 What a paradox!
-Jesus invites me to come to him in my weariness and receive rest, but it’s not the ‘putting my feet up’ kind of rest that I crave.
+Jesus invites me to come to him in my weariness and receive rest.
+But it’s not the ‘putting my feet up’ kind of rest that I crave.
 It’s the ‘take my yoke upon you and learn from me’ kind of rest.

-Being yoked to him, like a team of labouring oxen, is a strange but simple image that helps me to remember how blessed I am to trust in a humble and gentle Saviour.
-He knew what it was like to work—the labour, the sweat, the frustration of work in our imperfect world.
+Being yoked to him—like a team of labouring oxen—is a strange but simple image.
+It helps me to remember how blessed I am to trust in a humble and gentle Saviour who knew what it was like to work—the labour, the sweat and the frustration of work in our imperfect world.